Running Glossary: Your Complete Guide To The Lingo Of Runners

 A nutrition strategy that involves increasing the carbohydrates in your diet in the days leading up to an event to improve performance.
 Your body converts carbohydrates into a source of energy referred to as glucose (a type of sugar used for immediate energy).
 Excess glucose is stored as glycogen in your liver and muscles.

-Topping up your glycogen levels through carb-loading allows your body to access this stored energy when your energy demands increase (e.g., endurance activities like running a half marathon, marathon or participating in a sports match).
+Topping up your glycogen levels through carb-loading allows your body to access this stored energy when your energy demands increase (e.g., endurance activities like running a half marathon or marathon).

 Cross-training